 TO THE MEMBERS OF COASTAL ROADWAYS LIMITED Report on the Audit of the StandaloneFinancial Statements

-We have audited the standalone financial statements of Coastal Roadways Limited(the Company) which comprise the Balance Sheet as at 31st March 2019 and theStatement of Profit and Loss (including Other Comprehensive Income and Statement of Changesin Equity and the Statement of Cash Flows for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information
+We have audited the standalone financial statements of Coastal Roadways Limited"the Company" which comprise the Balance Sheet as at 31st March 2020 and theStatement of Profit and Loss including Other Comprehensive Income and Statement of Changesin Equity and the Statement of Cash Flows for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (the Act') in the manner so required and give a true and fair viewin conformity with the accounting principles generally accepted in India including IndianAccounting Standards Ind AS prescribed under Section 133 of the Act of the state ofaffairs financial position of the Company as at 31stMarch 2019 and its profit (financial performance including other comprehensive income)changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 the Act in the manner so required and give a true and fair viewin conformity with the accounting principles generally accepted in India including IndianAccounting Standards Ind AS prescribed under Section 133 of the Act of the state ofaffairs financial position of the Company as at 31st March 2020 and its profitfinancial performance including other comprehensive income changes in equity and its cashflows for the year ended on that date.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing SAs specified undersection 143 10 of the Companies Act 2013.
-Our responsibilities under those Standards arefurther described in the Auditor's Responsibilities for the Audit of the FinancialStatements section of our report.
-We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ICAI togetherwith the ethical requirements that are relevant to our audit of the financial statementsunder the provisions of the Companies Act 2013 and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
+Our responsibilities under those Standards arefurther described in the Auditor s Responsibilities for the Audit of the FinancialStatements section of our report.
+We are independent of the Company in accordance withthe Code of Ethics issued by the Institute of Chartered Accountants of India ICAI togetherwith the ethical requirements that are relevant to our audit of the financial statementsunder the provisions of the Companies Act 2013 and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
 We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our opinion.

 KEY AUDIT MATTERS